RahulSinghRaj/tele-shilling-bot-test/README.md

 https://t.me/AutoShillTG

 # Free Trial Limitations
-For the free trial, I have set limitations for test use
+For the free trial, I have set limitations for test use until 8/5 4pm GMT
 - Shill text size up to 500 characters
 - Shill text up to 20 lines
 - Groups up to 30 groups